secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/vartopia/index.html.md

 ## Prospects Module

 ### Channel Partner Lead Flow Overview
 Channel Partners can work with the Channel Marketing team to create campaigns that will be shared to the Vartopia module.
 The [campaign types](/handbook/marketing/channel-marketing/partner-campaigns/#types-of-partner-campaigns) include Joint GitLab and Partner Events, Self-Managed Free Trials, and MDF funded campaigns.
-The flow starts from Marketo > Salesforce > LeanData > Vartopia.
+The flow starts from Marketo > Salesforce > Traction > Vartopia.

 The partner lead is:
 1. Created in Marketo via list import or form submission,
 2. Synced SFDC via Salesforce Campaign Sync,
-3. Assigned to `Partner Queue` via LeanData,
+3. Assigned to `Partner Queue` via Traction,
 4. Added to the Prospects Module in Vartopia.

 ### Vartopia Sync Requirements
 In order for the Partner to be able to see and action the lead in Vartopia, the SFDC record must have the following fields updated.
 Vartopia calls SFDC every hour looking for updates to the SFDC record.
 1. `Vartopia Partner Account` not equal to `NULL` (set by Marketo)
-1. `Prospect Share Status` = `Sending to Partner` (set by LeanData)
+1. `Prospect Share Status` = `Sending to Partner` (set by Traction)
-1. `Partner Prospect Status` = `Qualifying` (set by LeanData)
+1. `Partner Prospect Status` = `Qualifying` (set by Traction)

 Once synced sucessfully between systems, the `Vartopia Transaction Id` in SFDC will update from Vartopia.
 If this ID is missing, the lead did not sync correctly.
 Make sure that the fields above are correctly populated, and if they are not, reach out to Vartopia support.